[Updated as of 16 November 2022]

 9. Make regular backups

-In the event of a potentially catastrophic breach or attack, it’s vital that you’re able to shut down your systems, revert to a safe version and get back up and running as quickly as possible.
+In the event of a potentially catastrophic breach or attack, it’s vital that you’re able to shut down your systems, roll back your data to a safe version and get back up and running as quickly as possible.
 Having a good and regular backup and recovery system in place is crucial for allowing this to happen.

 Network security is not just for Christmas